exercism/csharp/exercises/bowling/README.md

 * `score() : int` is called only at the very end of the game.
 It returns the total score for that game.

-### Submitting Exercises

-Note that, when trying to submit an exercise, make sure the exercise file that you're submitting is in the `exercism/csharp/bowling` directory.

 ## Source